kubernetes/enhancements/keps/sig-node/20190925-enable-seccomp-by-default.md

 ### Goals

 - Add audit-mode support for logging violations instead of blocking them.
-- Set clusters to use the new audit profile (i.e. `kubernetes/default-audit`) by default.
 - Avoid breaking changes for Kubernetes api and user workloads.